edoparearyee/angular-cli-universal-example/README.md

 ## Run server build

-Run `npm run build` to generate the client and server builds.
-Or run `npm run start:server` to generate the server build and run the server app.
+Run `npm run build:ssr` to generate the client and server bundles.
+Then run `npm run start:ssr` to start an express server that renders the app pages.

 ## Generate static site

-Run `npm run build` to generate the client and server builds.
-Then run `npm run build:static` to generate the static site pages based on the routes declared in the `./routes.js` file.
+Run `npm run build:prerender` to create the client and server bundles.
+And then to generate the static site pages based on the routes declared in the `./routes.js` file.

 ## Code scaffolding